IntelligentPMT/synthPIC2/README.rst

   **NOTE:** On Windows, GPU support in Docker requires Windows 10 Version 21H2 or higher and `WSL 2 <https://learn.microsoft.com/de-de/windows/wsl/install>`_.

-* Download a `release <https://github.com/maxfrei750/synthPIC2/releases>`_ of synthPIC2 and extract it.
+* Download the latest `release <https://github.com/IntelligentPMT/synthPIC2/releases/latest>`_ of synthPIC2 and extract it.
 * Copy `.env.example`, rename it to `.env` and adjust the required values.
 * Open a command line in the extracted folder.
 * Pull the docker image: ::